DimitarChristoff/mootstrap-scrollspy/README.md

 element.

-You can also check this [demo](http://jsfiddle.net/dimitar/Q5WHx/show/), running on the actual bootstrap fluid responsive markup - make sure you downside your browser but not too much so the menu does not collapse.
+You can also check this [demo](http://jsfiddle.net/dimitar/Q5WHx/show/), running on the actual bootstrap fluid responsive markup - make sure you downsize your browser but not too much so the menu does not collapse.

 Practical demo: including inside the single page doc page Backbone Patterns: